funkwerk/dshould/README.md

 The words `throwA` and `throwAn` are identical; their only difference is grammatical.

-The expression of the provided type is caught and returned, and may be accessed with the property `.where`.
+The exception of the given type is caught and returned, and may be accessed with the property `.where`.

     expression.should.throwAn!Exception.where.msg.should.equal("Assertion failed!");

+When negated with `not`, `throwA` returns `void`.

 # Extensions